 As if being in pain weren’t difficult enough, many people living with migraine have issues with poor sleep quality.

-According to the American Migraine Foundation, people living with migraine often combat insomnia, depression, and anxiety.
-These conditions may go hand-in-hand with a vicious cycle where difficulties with sleep cause headaches, and headaches in turn result in poor sleep.
+People living with migraine often combat insomnia, depression, and anxiety.
+These conditions may go hand-in-hand in a vicious cycle where difficulties with sleep cause headaches, and headaches in turn result in poor sleep.

 For years, I dealt with terrible insomnia and “painsomnia” (pain + insomnia) as a result of migraine, where my pain and symptoms would make falling and staying asleep almost impossible.

 Learning healthy sleep habits can make you sleep better and stay asleep.
 These habits are a pillar of cognitive behavioral therapy, which is one of the most effective forms of long-term care for people with chronic insomnia.

 Through conversations with my doctor and pain psychologist, I was able to implement better sleeping habits that helped reduce the number of nights lost to insomnia and days spent with disabling fatigue.
 I hope these tips can help you, too.

 Setting a time in which I go to bed every night and wake up every day — even on the weekends — keeps my body’s clock regulated.

 I tend to fall asleep much easier because I’m ready for bed by the time the “Do Not Disturb” mode is activated on my phone.

 Choose a routine activity to do before bed that’s also relaxing.
 Try to do this activity away from any stimuli such as bright lights, loud noises, or anything that can make you feel excited or stressed.

 Every night, I do a bedtime meditation or listen to a sleep story on the Calm app.
 It helps to melt away stress, tension, and anxiety, and makes falling asleep a piece of cake.